Balaji-The-Analyst/Restaurant_Orders_Analysis/README.md

  # Restaurant Orders Analysis

  ### Problem Statement
  A quarter's worth of orders from a fictitious restaurant serving international cuisine, including the date and time of each order, the items ordered, and additional details on the type, name, and price.
-Analyze the data and give valuable insights that cover the below questions and recommendations to improve the sales of low-performance food items in restaurant.
+Analyze the data and give valuable insights that cover the below questions and give recommendations to improve the sales of low-performance food items in restaurant.

 ### Exploratory Analysis Question
 * What were the least & most ordered items?
 What categories were they in?